defron/smf-restrict-emails-on-registration/readme.txt

 Admin -> Package Manager -> Modification Packages -> Install Mod "Restrict Email Providers on Registration"

+[hr]

 Later days
 Defron

 [hr]

+[color=red][b]How do you configure it?[/b][/color]

+To configure go Admin -> Configuration -> Modification Settings -> Miscellaneous and follow instructions on valid settings.

+You may wish to clear your file cache after configuration to guarantee they instantly go into effect.
+See: [url]http://wiki.simplemachines.org/smf/SMF2.0:Forum_Maintenance[/url]

 [color=red][b]Changelog[/b][/color]